offbye/cordovaapp/README.md

 # cordovaapp
 A Cordova App package example
 For  package your mobile website to a android app
+Have taobao style toolbar with back, refresh and share button.

 Remember change the sign configure to your own.